 Anaconda Mining Inc. is incorporated under the laws of Ontario, with its registered head office located at 150 York Street, Suite 410, Toronto, Ontario, M5H 3S5.
-The Company owns 100% of the Point Rousse Project (formerly named the Pine Cove Project), located on the Ming's Bight Peninsula, which is situated within the larger Baie Verte Mining District on the north central part of Newfoundland (the "Point Rousse Project").
+The Company owns 100% of the Point Rousse Project, located on the Ming's Bight Peninsula, which is situated within the larger Baie Verte Mining District on the north-central part of Newfoundland.
 The project has been consistently producing gold since the summer of 2010 after completing an upgrade to its milling infrastructure.
-Mill throughput is currently approximately 1,050 tonnes per day with a recovery rate of 83-85% at an average grade of 1.8 grams per tonne ("g/t").
+Mill throughput is currently approximately 1,150 tonnes per day with a recovery rate of 85-87% at an average grade of 1.6 grams per tonne ("g/t").
 The Point Rousse Project includes approximately 660 hectares of original mining rights, containing an open pit mining operation and complete mill infrastructure capable of producing over 16,000 ounces of gold in dore bars annually (the "Pine Cove Mine").
-In 2012 and 2013, the Company entered into option agreements to acquire a 100% interest in seven additional exploration properties and staked five other properties.
-The agreements and staked claims increased the Company's land package of the Point Rousse Project almost ten-fold to 6,346 hectares, controlling significant portions of three gold trends (the Scrape, Goldenville and Deer Cove Trends) totaling over 20 kilometres of strike length and containing several gold deposits and zones.
+In 2012, 2013 and 2015, the Company entered into option agreements to acquire a 100% interest in seven additional exploration properties and staked five other properties.
+The agreements and staked claims increased the Company's land package of the Point Rousse Project almost ten-fold to 6,316 hectares, controlling significant portions of three gold trends (the Scrape, Goldenville and Deer Cove Trends) totaling over 20 kilometres of strike length and containing several gold deposits and zones.